LyonSyonII/Polyglot/README.md

         5 => print("five")
         _ => print("number not defined")

-On most languages it is basically identical to an if / else if / else
+On most languages it is basically identical to an if / else if / else.

     var number = 5
     if   number = 1 => print("one")